Tiramisioux/cinemate/README.md

 |||A2|potentiometer |shutter angle control|
 |||A4|potentiometer|frame rate control|

-GPIO pin numbers and Grove Base HAT analog channels can be in <code>main.py</code>.
+GPIO pin numbers and Grove Base HAT analog channels can be changed in <code>main.py</code>.

 If USB keyboard is connected, Grove Base HAT analog channels are disabled.